MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.FormatCount.md

 ---

-# VisWebPageSettings.FormatCount Property (Visio Save As Web)
+# VisWebPageSettings.FormatCount property (Visio Save As Web)

 Indicates the number of output formats that are installed on the user's computer.
 Read-only.